 "Database Systems Principles, Design and Implementation" written by Catherine Ricardo, Maxwell Macmillan.
-Section: 5.2 5.3 Hoffer Page: 85 - 95
+Section: 5.2 5.3 Hoffer Page: 85 - 95 semantic model is better.

 - Entity

 - Different types of Entities

 - Attribute and its different types

 - o In the previous lecture we discussed the importance and need of data models.
 From this lecture we are going to start detailed discussion on a data model, which is the entity relationship data model also known as E-R data model.